DavidThomas-coder/DavidThomas-coder/README.md

 * 🚀  I'm currently working on [SWOLmate](http://swolmate.herokuapp.com)
 * 🧠  I'm currently supplementing my Javascript knowledge with tools such as Material UI, and I'm building out my data engineering
 * skills by learning Python and applying it within Snowflake, Databricks and PySpark!
-* 🤝  I'm open to collaborating on any and all open-source projects!
+* 🤝  I'm open to collaborating on any and all open-source projects or contracting work!
 * ⚡  I do a great movie trailer voice.
 If you need a new voicemail message, I'm your guy!

 <a href="https://www.twitch.tv/2MBStudios" target="_blank" rel="noreferrer"><img